NotTotal/Happy-fun-times/README.md

 ## Modern Combat

 HFT uses MCO ADXP as its "modern" combat mod along with Precision, SCAR, TK Dodge RE, and Valhalla Combat.
-Melee combat is really strong once you figure out the system.
+As none of these mods are designed to work in first person, you will be forced to enter third person in combat.
+There is no way around this, and it applies to non-melee combat as well.
+Press F to lock onto targets in third person.

 ## Character Customization